-Black Friday is a distinctly American tradition, but the shopping frenzy has been gaining in popularity in the UK over the past few years, with many businesses offering Black Friday social media campaigns and door-busting deals.
-Unlike its American counterpart, Black Friday in the UK typically isn’t tied to a single day; retailers often offer a period of several days to jump-start the buying season.
+Black Friday was a distinct American tradition, until 10 years ago.
+But the shopping frenzy has been gaining in popularity around the globe the past few years, with many businesses offering Black Friday social media campaigns and door-busting deals.
 Because this period is incredibly competitive, it’s important for retailers to get their Black Friday campaign ideas ready as early as possible.

 Small businesses have plenty of advantages over their bigger competitors when it comes to tailoring Black Friday campaigns.
 These businesses:

-Even if your business isn’t set on prioritizing Black Friday this year, the period makes for a great way to experiment with and tweak tactics that you can use for the following month leading up to Christmas.
-Whether you’re hoping to rake in a boost of sales, increase awareness or optimize your marketing for the Christmas advent, it’s worth implementing some sort of omnichannel marketing strategy for Black Friday.
+Whether you’re hoping to rake in a boost of sales, increase awareness or optimize your marketing for the further dates, it’s worth implementing some sort of omnichannel marketing strategy for Black Friday.
 Here are just a handful of Black Friday marketing ideas and tips to help you achieve your holiday season goals.

 The winners shouldn’t be the only ones having fun.
 Offer a small bonus to everyone, like a discount, voucher or other deal just for singing up and participating.
 This should be an instant reward to further entice customers to participate.
 To fully benefit from the deal, you should: